The Importance of the Pool Cue Tip?

 I like this particular instructional video because, except for the type of glue used, which is explained below, the method is exactly how we re-tip our cues.
 The video is also easy to follow & doesn’t rely on fancy clamps.

 Cue Goo is similar to Loctite 480 which is a flexible impact glue, regularly used to adhere rubbers on the inside of car doors & take the impact of a slamming car door.
-Both glues have the same active ingredients.
+Both types of glue have the same active ingredients.
 The only difference is that Loctite 480 is black & Cue Goo is clear, keeping the appearance of your cue clean.

 What tip is better, an Elkmaster or a Blue Diamond?